anyhive/anyhive/README.md

 ## Self-hosting

-Anyhive Kit is open-source and self-hostable.
+Anyhive is open-source and self-hostable.
 Our goal is to make it easy to self-host and you won't be locked-in, and to make it easy to integrate with your own payment service provider.

 For the self-hosted version, we will make it easy to deploy to Cloudflare Workers or Vercel.